 Out in the middle of nowhere in Northern Africa in the Sahara desert is an

 oasis that had three big palm trees.
-It was called 'Tres Arboles' in Arabic
+It was called 'Three Trees' in Arabic.

-cut those trees down, so although it is still on the map and it's still an
+But somebody cut those trees down, so although it is still on the map and it's

-oasis, there aren't any trees out there anymore.
+still an oasis, but there aren't any trees out there anymore.
 One cold night, a selfish

 human cut them down and burned them to stay warm.